Only known example

 BF 7006 was purchased in 1975 as a restoration project from Mike Carter of Penny Wise Motoring fame.
 The project was relatively complete, except for the headlamps and hood, and cost £715.
 An interesting and amusing account of the purchase was documented in The Automobile in May and September 2001: apparently the Jouffret was discovered in a French monastery and naturally, rather a large amount of wine was involved.

 A body-off, nut-and-bolt restoration was carried out by the current custodian.
 The engine was reconditioned and fitted with new pistons, camshaft, timing chains, guide and sprockets by specialist Thomas Hamlin and Co of Bridgwater at a cost of £9500.
 We are informed that the gearbox and rear axle were also overhauled, as were the steering and braking systems.
 A new wiring loom has been fitted and all mechanical and electrical components checked and restored as required before refitting.
 The coachwork was rebuilt, painted and refitted to the chassis and the upholstery was also renewed at the time.
 Interestingly, the vendor purchased an industrial sewing machine from the Clarkes shoe factory for the sole purpose of making a new hood, using high quality Double Duck canvas.
-The standard of the workmanship is first class.
+The standard of the workmanship is first class and the motor car has certainly been restored to museum standard.

 Due to a change in circumstances, this vintage Jouffret is now available and will require recommissioning before returning to the road.
 An exciting and rare opportunity indeed.